arvindvenkataramani/uxr-infra-aws/README.md

 The repository is organized as follows:
 - `/instances`: Contains Terraform configuration files to define and manage AWS instances.
 - `/env-setup`: Contains Terraform configuration files for setting up the environment, including VPC, subnets, and security groups.
-- `README.md`: This file providing an overview of the repository.

 ## Key Components
 - **`instances/main.tf`**: Main Terraform configuration file defining AWS providers, data sources, local variables, resources (EC2 instances), and user data for password setup.